Narrowing of the spine

-Also known as spinal stenosis, narrowing of the spine is a condition in which the spinal canal, the space through which the spinal cord travels, grows smaller.
-Many times, this tightening goes unnoticed because the spinal cord and nerve roots are not impinged upon.
-However, if it becomes too severe and the space becomes too small to comfortably accommodate the spinal cord and nerve roots, the pressure can result in symptoms like pain, tingling, numbness, muscle weakness, muscle spasms, cramping, and more.
+Also known as spinal stenosis, narrowing of the spine is usually caused by injury or degenerative spine conditions like a herniated disc or an arthritic bone spur.
+Many times, this narrowing goes unnoticed because the spinal cord or nerve roots are not affected.
+However, if it becomes too severe and the space becomes too small to comfortably accommodate the spinal cord or nerve roots, the pressure can result in symptoms like pain, tingling, numbness, muscle weakness, muscle spasms and cramping.

 - Bone spurs